 I stayed at the newly built Justa Hotels property at Nathdwara.
-It is located at walking distance from the temple.
-Built in a typical Mewari architecture on a hill overlooking the Banas River, it provides all the comforts to the luxury travelers.
+It is located within walking distance of the temple.
+Built-in a typical Mewari architecture on a hill overlooking the Banas River, it provides all the comforts to luxury travelers.
 What I admired the most about the Justa Hotel is that they serve only vegetarian food in their restaurant.
 A great relief for vegetarians like me when you do not have to deep dive into the menu to find a vegetarian dish.

 Being a pilgrimage town, there is no dearth of hotels – right from Budget lodges to Places like Justa Hotels.

-- You can visit as a day trip from Udaipur or stay there for 1-2 nights.
-If you want to see the rituals of a whole day, you need to stay there for at least 2 nights.
+- You can visit the holy town on a day trip from Udaipur or stay there for 1-2 nights.
+If you want to see the rituals for a whole day, you need to stay there for at least 2 nights.

 - While there you can take a trip to Haldi Ghati & Eklingji.
 Even Chittorgarh Fort and Bundi are not too far.

 - It is a temple town.
 Respect the sentiment of the people whose lives revolve around the temple.
 Some rituals may not make any sense to you but they may mean the world to those who believe.

-- No photography is allowed in the temple premises.
-Do not even attempt taking your camera or mobile in the temple.
+- No photography is allowed on the temple premises.
+Do not even attempt to take your camera or mobile in the temple.

-Recommend you read below posts on places to visit in Rajasthan.
+Recommend you read the below posts on places to visit in Rajasthan.